| fr_ld_exp {DPQ} | R Documentation |

 Both are R versions of C99 (and POSIX) standard C (and C++) mathlib functions of the same name.

-computes base-2 exponent e
+frexp(x) computes base-2 exponent e and “mantissa”,

-, such that x = r * 2^e
+or fraction r, such that x = r * 2^e, where r \in

-is in c(0, -Inf, Inf, NaN)
+[0.5, 1) (unless when x is in c(0, -Inf, Inf, NaN)

-where r == x
+where r == x and e is 0),

-is integer valued.
+and e is integer valued.

-is the inverse of frexp()
+ldexp(f, E) is the inverse of frexp(): Given

-fraction or mantissa f
+fraction or mantissa f and integer exponent E, it returns

-x = f * 2^E
+x = f * 2^E.

 Viewed differently, it's the fastest way to multiply or divide (double

-precision) numbers with 2^E
+precision) numbers with 2^E.

 Usage